Supporting the implementation of MSP in the BSR

 Report on identified mechanisms for the implementation of MSP

-The SUBMARINER Network for Blue Growth will prepare a report on identified support mechanisms for the implementation of MSP, encompassing conclusions on:
+The SUBMARINER Network for Blue Growth prepared a report on identified support mechanisms for the implementation of MSP, encompassing conclusions on:

 - criteria and indicators for the process, content and performance of maritime spatial plans and related SEAs and proposals for how to follow up on the accomplishment of regional MSP commitments;